Revisiting the Emission Line Source Detection Problem in Integral Field Spectroscopic Data: The selection function of the 3D matched filter

 A selection function, $f_C$ (sometimes also referred to as completeness function, e.g., in \citealt{Caditz2016}), encodes the probability that a source with given attributes will enter our catalogue.
 Selection functions are needed whenever we want to construct a model of reality given the catalogue data \citep[see][]{Rix2021}.
 Relevant applications in the context of surveys for emission line objects with IFS are, e.g., galaxy luminosity functions or modelling the galaxy power spectrum via correlation analysis \citep[e.g.,][]{Blanc2011,Herenz2019,HerreroAlonso2021,Zhang2021}.
 In terms of emission line source detection in IFS data cuboids the most important parameters are the wavelength, $\lambda$, of the detection and the flux of the emission line, $F_\mathrm{line}$.

-Processing the flux data cuboids with a 3D matched filter (Eq.~\ref{eq:15} or, more specifically, Eq.~\ref{eq:27}), can be understood as a mapping of $F_\mathrm{line}$ to SN space.
-As long as the observations are background limited this mapping is proportional to the emission line flux: $S/N \propto F_\mathrm{line}$ (we recall from Sect.~\ref{sec:mf} that $\mathcal{T}^{x,y,z}$ can be understood as the maximised SN for a emission line at position $x,y,z$ in the data cuboid).
+Processing the flux data cuboids with a 3D matched filter (Eq.~\ref{eq:14} or, more specifically, Eq.~\ref{eq:26}), can be understood as a linear mapping of $F_\mathrm{line}$ to SN space: $SN \propto F_\mathrm{line}$ (we recall from Sect.~\ref{sec:mf} that $\mathcal{T}^{x,y,z}$ can be understood as the maximised SN for a emission line at position $x,y,z$ in the data cuboid).
 The proportionality factor depends on the noise properties encountered at the spatial ($x,y$) and spectral ($\lambda$ or $z$) position of the emission line source in the data cuboid and on the level of congruence between template $\bm{S}$ and actual emission line source.
 For the construction of the filter we explicitly assumed in Sect.~\ref{sec:modified} that the noise properties are not an implicit function of position ($x,y$) and that the effect of varying depth over the field of view can be accounted for by rescaling.
 Moreover, because of the randomness of the noise, the value of SN is stochastic and thus we can abbreviate the mapping as

-where $E[S/N_\mathrm{\lambda}]$ denotes the expectation value of $S/N_\mathrm{\lambda}$ and $C(\lambda)$ is in units of inverse flux.
-We also assumed that the noise is normally distributed and uncorrelated, thus the distribution of $S/N_\mathrm{\lambda}$ for a given $F_\mathrm{line}$, $g(S/N_\lambda | F_\mathrm{line})$, is also normal and with variance $V[S/N_\mathrm{\lambda}] = 1$, i.e.,
+where $E[SN_\mathrm{\lambda}]$ denotes the expectation value of $SN_\mathrm{\lambda}$ and $C(\lambda)$ is in units of inverse flux.
+We also assumed that the noise is normally distributed and uncorrelated, thus the distribution of $SN_\mathrm{\lambda}$ for a given $F_\mathrm{line}$, $g(SN_\lambda | F_\mathrm{line})$, is also normal and with variance $V[SN_\mathrm{\lambda}] = 1$, i.e.,

-Now the selection function, $f_C(F_\mathrm{line}, \lambda | \mathrm{S/N}_\mathrm{thresh}) \in [0,1]$, encodes the cumulative probability that $F_\mathrm{line}$ will result in $S/N_\mathrm{\lambda}(F_\mathrm{line}) > \mathrm{S/N}_\mathrm{thresh}$, i.e.,
+Now the selection function, $f_C(F_\mathrm{line}, \lambda | \mathrm{SN}_\mathrm{thresh}) \in [0,1]$, encodes the cumulative probability that $F_\mathrm{line}$ will result in $SN_\mathrm{\lambda}(F_\mathrm{line}) > \mathrm{SN}_\mathrm{thresh}$, i.e.,